jsbnr/nr-terraform-workflow-gitlab-example/readme.md

 ### Step 3: Test the PR pipeline process:
 1. Create a new branch on your local machine: `git checkout -b "change1"`
-2. Make a change to the terraform configuration (e.g. change the policy name).
+2. Make a change to the terraform configuration in [main.tf](main.tf) (e.g. change the policy name).
 3. Commit and push the branch to Gitlab:
 ```
 git commit -a -m "Policy name changed"